zackgemmell/portfolio-2020/_posts/2020-10-01-Checklists.md

 ## Results

-In mid October we began rolling out the feature to great success.
+In October 2020 we began rolling out the feature to great success.
 Not only did we see customers use checklists frequently—and qualitative research indicated it was a much better experience—but we also had the chance to ship the first modern web interface using Raken's new product language.
 Helping shape the way for future Raken web tools.